Soumya-Puranikamath/Vlsi-workshop/README.md

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/8399ee03-6140-4acf-a57e-f55aaf3eb880)

-Next we need to create a spice file using this extracted file to use within the ngspice tool.For this the command will be ext2spice cthresh 0 rthresh 0, this will not create any new file.After that use command ext2spice , this will create a spice file in the vsdstdcelldesign directory.
+Next we need to create a spice file using this extracted file to use within the ngspice tool.

+For this the command will be **ext2spice cthresh 0 rthresh 0**, this will not create any new file.After that use command **ext2spice** , this will create a spice file in the vsdstdcelldesign directory.

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/423e2d8a-328c-4f1d-bf06-f79cf75829e9)